-Mark Chestnut, in his song Too Cold at Home sings, “It’s too hot to fish, too hot for golf and too cold at home.”
+In his song Too Cold at Home, Mark Chesnutt sings, “It’s too hot to fish, too hot for golf and too cold at home.”
 Even if it’s boiling outside, it can be cold at home when it comes to your marriage.

-A woman wrote a letter to Ann Landers telling about how her parents could not afford a honeymoon so they made a promise to each other that every time they made love they would put a dollar in a box and on their 50th anniversary they would take a honeymoon trip to Hawaii.
-In spite of hard times they never took money out of the box.
+In a letter to Ann Landers, a woman wrote about how her parents could not afford a honeymoon so they made a promise.
+Every time they made love, they would put a dollar in a box and on their 50th anniversary they would take a honeymoon trip to Hawaii.
+In spite of hard times, they never took money out of the box.
 Some nights the husband would come home from work exclaiming he had a dollar in his pocket.
 His wife would tell him she knew just how to spend it!

-There are many pieces of recent research citing how much humans crave intimacy.
-Many married couples experience a void in this area due to hectic schedules, children (young and old), jobs, stress, etc. Whether you have been married a few months or many years, sex can be exciting, adventurous, fun and creative.
+Many pieces of recent research cite how much humans crave intimacy, but many married couples experience a void in this area due to hectic schedules, children (young and old), jobs, stress, etc. Whether you have been married a few months or many years, sex can be exciting, adventurous, fun and creative.
 You may be asking yourself how that couple made and kept intimacy in their relationship a priority for 50 years.

 Here are some things relationship experts encourage you to think about:

-If the temperature on the thermometer outside is not reflective of the passion level in your marriage, get creative, be adventurous and take it up a notch.
-If the passion in your marriage is nonexistent, it can get good.
+If the temperature on the thermometer outside is not reflective of the passion level in your marriage, get creative.
+Be adventurous and take it up a notch.
+Even if the passion in your marriage is nonexistent, it can get good.
 And if it is good, it can get even better!